AnaghaSarmalkar/hackernews-clone/README.md

 Right now I'm storing the data returned by the API in the local state of the component.
 This works fine since the response only has 500 entries.
 But for larger data, I'd use some state management library like Redux or MobX.
 To optimize querying and cache the API responses, I'd use `react-query`

+### UI Improvements
+If I had more time, I'd definitely add spinner animations for loading screens.
+I'd also implement a better footer.

 ## Getting Started